mominaamjad/nyne-digital-cards/README.md

 ## Acknowledgements

-* this was developed for web technologies course with my group mate: Haneen Ehsan
+This project is a combined effort of me and my group mate Haneen Ehsan, for Web Technologies Course.